You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Troll Cross with Garrett Waterman

-In Sweden there is an old superstition that a troll cross will ward of evil from supernatural powers and creatures.
+In Sweden there is an old superstition that a troll cross will ward off evil from supernatural powers and creatures.
 It consists of a cross carved or decorated into an object and being flanked by two horns.
 The name “troll” does not refer to trolls in their modern sense.

 Troll crosses were often put onto entrances, such as above a door or window, and on posts near an entrance.
 Troll crosses have been seen applied to cast metal cookware.
 Troll crosses can also be carved into loafs of bread when baking.

 Garrett will be able to teach the making of a troll cross to two persons at one time.
 The class is expected to last approximately a half hour.
+Must be at least 18 years old to participate.

 • FREE ADMISSION to the festival is included with each online workshop PRE-REGISTRATION